Continue offering telehealth services

 Telehealth services provide access to healthcare and should continue to be an option, particularly for those in rural and underserved areas.

-Congress and the Centers for Medicare and Medicaid Services (CMS) should keep telehealth services, including coverage for audio-only services.
+Congress and the Centers for Medicare and Medicaid Services (CMS) should ensure telehealth services provided during the public health emergency are maintained and made permanent.

 Why telehealth services are vital

-Telehealth can help expand access to care and maintain continuity of care for all patients.
+Telehealth can help expand access to care and maintain continuity of care for patients.
 For people with Medicare, access to telehealth services is especially important.
 From July to September 2020, 15.1 million people with Medicare had a telehealth visit with a doctor or other healthcare professional, according to the Kaiser Family Foundation—nearly half of beneficiaries whose providers offered telehealth services.
+A federal report found that older adults and individuals from underserved communities benefited the most from expanded telehealth access during the COVID public health emergency.
+Since 2021, Medicare beneficiaries telehealth utilization has stabilized at 15 percent demonstrating the integration of telehealth into care delivery.